Zinabuf/GCIM/README.md

 6 ID_806 ID_806 24.9871
 ~~~

 **Qexp_tar_cov.txt:** This file should contain the exposure variable along with covariates for adjustment in the target dataset, provided separately from other inputs.
+Please note that the file should not have column headings.

 ~~~
   FID   IID      Exposure    Conf_1  Conf_2 Conf_3 Conf_4  Conf_5   Conf_6